aditya-shri/VPN/README.md

 ### Linux

 [shadowsocks-libev](https://github.com/shadowsocks/shadowsocks-libev)

-Install the library and use the following command to connect to VPN:
+Install this library and use the following command to connect to VPN:
 ```
 ss-local -c "config file location on your system"
 ```